ralphcajipe/twitter/README.md

 # The Twitter Archive
-A compilation of the most relevant Machine Learning/A.I. and Software Engineering content I've posted on Twitter.
+A compilation of the most relevant Machine Learning/A.I. content I've posted on Twitter.

 ## Machine Learning